AI-Powered Career Platform for Interview Preparation

 To ensure users could evaluate their understanding and reinforce key concepts, I designed a Test-Out section that appears after each course.

-Focus 2: Get Feedbacks
+Focus 2: Get Feedback

 A Centralized Space to Review, Reflect, and Improve